Payments to employees

 The Pay As You Earn (PAYE) system applies to both proprietary and non-proprietary directors as it does to any other employee.

-You must request a Revenue Payroll Notification (RPN) and apply the details returned to the pay of the director.
+Employers must request a Revenue Payroll Notification (RPN) and apply the details on that RPN to the pay of the director.
 Any payments paid to directors must be reported to Revenue on or before the pay date.

 Proprietary directors

 Proprietary directors are subject to self-assessment regardless of whether they have other income or not.
-Where a director’s salary is voted, you must operate PAYE on the date the payment is made.
+Where a director’s salary is voted, the employer must operate PAYE on the date the payment is made.

-Emoluments might be paid more than six months after the end of the accounting year.
-These are deemed to have been paid on the last day of the previous year.
+Emoluments paid more than six months after the end of the accounting period are deemed to have been paid on the last day of that previous accounting period.

 Next: Holiday pay and advance payments